Constructive analysis of the Navier-Stokes equation: Introduction

 Recall that it is indeed sufficient to solve (\ref{Navleray}) (this is well-known).
 A regular solution $\mathbf{v}$ of equation (\ref{Navleray}) satisfies

 along with $p$ of form (\ref{pressurefix}).
 The associated equation for the divergence $\div\mathbf{v}$ has zero initial data and a source term

 which becomes zero, since

 for regular $\mathbf{v}$ with the indicated decay at infinity.
 Here, $\Delta_x$ denotes the Laplacian (where derivatives are with respect to the variables $x_i$), and where some regularity of the function $\mathbf{v}$ is sufficient.
-Note that higher order differentiability is easily obtained if a solution in $C^{1,2}_b$ has been obtained (cf. Section 4).
+Note that higher order differentiability is easily obtained if a solution in $C^{1,2}_b$ (the space with a bounded time derivative of first order and bounded second order dervatives up to second order) has been obtained.
+You just differentiate the Navier-Stokes equations.
+You get some additional terms upon each step of differntiation, but you can treat them as source terms (as if they were known functions), because you know the function as a function of lower regularity (cf. Section 4 for details).